 Easy Ways to Detect Air Leaks

-Doing as much as possible to keep your home’s energy efficiency levels high is a given.
-When you make sure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
+Doing everything you can to keep your home’s energy efficiency levels high is a no brainer.
+When you ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
 Air leaks around your home are one of many ways your home may be losing efficiency.

-The most common leaks are from drafts coming through your windows or doors.
+A large number of leaks are from drafts that come through your windows or doors.
 These air leaks are generally easy to spot, but air leakage can also come from less obvious spaces around your home.
-Take advantage of the suggestions below to complete your own energy assessment.
+Take advantage of the suggestions below to conduct your own energy assessment.

 Inside your home